quanteda/quanteda/paper/paper.md

 using them in further quantitative analysis.
 Using C++ and multi-threading extensively, **quanteda** is also considerably faster and more efficient than other R and Python packages in processing large textual data.

+The package is designed for R users needing to apply natural language processing to texts, from documents to final analysis.
+Its capabilities match or exceed those provided in many end-user software applications, many of which are expensive and not open source.
+The package is therefore of great benefit to researchers, students, and other analysts with fewer financial resources.
+While using **quanteda** requires R programming knowledge, its API is designed to enable powerful, efficient analysis with a minimum of steps.
+By emphasising consistent design, furthermore, **quanteda** lowers the barriers to learning and using NLP and quantitative text analysis even for proficient R programmers.

 # Corpus management